Skip to main content

 Although there are many different kinds of classes, the topics covered will be fairly similar.

-Antenatal classes are about preparing for labour and childbirth and most will cover:
+Antenatal classes are about preparing for labour and childbirth.
+Most will cover:

 • the physical and emotional effects having a baby will have during, and after, pregnancy